ljsinclair/featurebase-docs/docs/cloud/cloud-tables/cloud-table-create.md

 ## Step 2: create table

-1. Click **Create table**
+1. Click **Create table**.
-2. Select the destination database if available.
+2. Select the destination database.
-3. Enter a name and description if required
+3. Enter a table name and an optional description.

 ## Step 3: choose the primary key